Lake Van

 Lake Van (Van Gölü; Վանա լիճ; Gola Wanê) is the largest lake in Turkey.
-It lies in the far east of Turkey, in the provinces of Van and Bitlis in the Armenian highlands.
+It lies in the Eastern Anatolia region of Turkey in the provinces of Van and Bitlis, in the Armenian highlands.
 It is a saline soda lake, receiving water from many small streams that descend from the surrounding mountains.
 It is one of the world's few endorheic lakes (a lake having no outlet) of size greater than 3,000 sqkm and has 38% of the country's surface water (including rivers).
 A volcanic eruption blocked its original outlet in prehistoric times.
 It is situated at 1640 m above sea level.
-Despite the high altitude and winter highs below 0 C, high salinity usually prevents it from freezing; the shallow northern section can freeze, but rarely.
+Despite the high altitude and winter averages below 0 C, high salinity usually prevents it from freezing; the shallow northern section can freeze, but rarely.

 Hydrology and chemistry

 Lake Van is 119 km across at its widest point.
 It averages 171 m deep.
 Its greatest known depth is 451 m.
 The surface lies 1640 m above sea level and the shore length is 430 km.
-It covers 3755 km2 and contains (has volume of) 607 km3.
+It covers 3755 km2 and contains (has a volume of) 607 km3.

 The western portion of the lake is deepest, with a large basin deeper than 400 m lying northeast of Tatvan and south of Ahlat.
 The eastern arms of the lake are shallower.
 The Van-Ahtamar portion shelves gradually, with a maximum depth of about 250 m on its northwest side where it joins the rest of the lake.
 The Erciş arm is much shallower, mostly less than 50 m, with a maximum depth of about 150 m.

 The lake water is strongly alkaline (pH 9.7–9.8) and rich in sodium carbonate and other salts.
 Some is extracted in salt evaporation ponds alongside, used in or as detergents.